Posts

 Opening Notes

-This post is for the people who squeezed every last millisecond with me both on Vampire: The Masquerade - Justice and Mannequin.
+This post is for the people who squeezed every last millisecond with me on Vampire: The Masquerade - Justice and on Mannequin.
 Special thanks to engineering for turning a dead end into the Snow Occlusion plugin.

 Indirect Light Memory Bloat